| |

 The Brisbane-based players began holding their own meetings in Brisbane while Angie's core group met in the members' homes on the Gold Coast.
 But as the club expanded, they chose to meet at a public venue, and after two years at Pacific Fair, decided a café on the river provided a more enjoyable and relaxed venue.

 In early 2003 Angie moved from the area to begin her University studies and an informal committee took over the running of the club.
-We remain appreciative of her vision and of the opportunity we've been given to pursue our financial education in such an enjoyable way.
+We remain appreciative of her vision and of the opportunity we were given to pursue our financial education in such an enjoyable way.

-The club is an informal structure with no joining fees.
-Players come to the meetings as their schedules permit, and often form alliances with other members to explore special interests such as real estate, the stock market or building a business.
+The club was an informal structure with no joining fees.
+Players attended the meetings as their schedules permitted, and often formed alliances with other members to explore special interests such as real estate, the stock market or building a business.

 Playing Cashflow outdoors in summer